Big Tech AI Risks: How Admiral Nelson Exploited Napoleon’s Biggest Weaknesses

 Adding insult to injury, the oversized ships suffered from reduced maneuverability compared to their British attackers.
 Nelson’s strategy of breaking the line was made even more effective, his targets sitting like ducks.

-The defeat of the French forces in both the Nile and Trafalgar was lopsided, swift, and devastating.
+The absolute defeat of French naval forces in both the Nile and Trafalgar was lopsided, swift, and devastating to the soft underbelly of Napoleon.

 It’s a lesson that resonates today, where even the largest AI platforms, under attack by aggressive and nimble adversaries—like with Napoleon’s easily routed naval juggernauts—are seemingly setup and operated to invite catastrophic breaches.

-Big Tech in a race to create the biggest AI platforms possible and stuff their leadership with adherents to a CEO recalls the fate of the gargantuan L’Orient in 1798, blown apart off the coast of Egypt sinking France’s entire unsinkable fortune.
+Big Tech in a race to create the biggest AI platforms possible and stuff their leadership with adherents to a CEO recalls the fate of the gargantuan L’Orient in 1798, blown apart off the coast of Egypt, sinking France’s entire “unsinkable” campaign fortune.

 And lest anyone forget, Nelson’s swift lopsided victories at both the Nile and Trafalgar were supported by an exceptional depth of talent.